 - Deficient instructions or warnings - including inappropriate usage directions or warnings of injuries arising from improper use

-Finding out what an experienced attorney can do for you bears no costs: the initial consultation is free.
-Furthermore, The Law Offices of Sean M. Cleary works on a contingency fee basis and does not charge legal costs until obtaining a favorable result on your behalf.
+Other liable parties may include designers, contractors, engineers, and consultants.
+Contact our Miami product liability attorney for legal help.
+The Law Offices of Sean M. Cleary works on a contingency fee basis and does not charge legal costs until obtaining a favorable result on your behalf.